Across India, millions live this reality.

 community agency.

-We use the Know Your Resilience (KYR) tool to help households assess their strengths across six domains—health, education, income, infrastructure, social capital, and mental well-being.
-This moves families from reactive coping to proactive planning.
+We use the Know Your Resilience approach (KYR) to help households assess their agency across six domains—health, education, income, infrastructure, social capital, and mental well-being.
+This moves families from reactive coping to self-driven planning.

 Households don't get handed a pre-packaged solution.
 A network of Resilience Fellows (CSOs) and Resilience Saathis (community facilitators) walk alongside families, helping them co-create a Resilience Solution Plan—identifying gaps, setting goals, and building "solvability."